-11. RES: Resource Adequacy Forecast Planning: Existing approaches to resource adequacy may not account for a broad enough range of possibilities and ensure they reflect the full range of probable outcomes.
+11. RES: Resource Adequacy Forecast Planning: Existing approaches to Resource Adequacy may not account for a broader range of possibilities and ensure they reflect the full range of probable outcomes.
 By not including a broader range of possibilities, resource adequacy studies can lead to a misperception of the future.
 This misperception can include inadequate capacity requirements during peak times, leading to energy emergency alerts and firm load shedding.

 Increasing variability in weather, demand, generation, and import constraints requires changing existing approaches.
-According to the WECC 2022 Western Assessment of Resource Adequacy report, the Planning Reserve Margin Indicator (PRMI) for the West increased from 16.9% in 2021 to 18.3% in 2023 due to increasing demand and Variable Energy Resources (VER) on the interconnection over the next 10 years and may require entities to plan for more reserves or take other actions to account for this increase.
+According to the WECC 2022 Western Assessment of Resource Adequacy report, the Planning Reserve Margin Indicator (PRMI) for the West increased from 16.9% in 2021 to 18.3% in 2023 due to increasing demand and Variable Energy Resources (VERs) on the interconnection over the next ten years and may require entities to plan for more reserves or take other actions to account for this increase.

 12. CYB: Insider Threat: An insider is any person who has authorized access to or knowledge of an organization's resources, including personnel, facilities, information, equipment, networks, and systems.
 A trusted insider uses their authorized access to wittingly or unwittingly compromise assets.
-It would likely require collusion among insiders at many entities to affect the grid significantly.
+It would likely require collusion across insiders at multiple entities to impact the Grid significantly.
 However, an authorized user with elevated privilege could have a significant and lasting impact on a single entity.